-It is my policy not to round grades at the end of the semester.
-The percentage you earn will be the letter grade that is recorded.
-For example, a percentage of 89.5 will be recorded as a B.
+There are three specific grading policies that you need to be aware of.

-It is my policy not to discuss grades via email.
+- 1. It is my policy not to round grades at the end of the semester.
+The percentage you earn is the letter grade that will be recorded.
+For example, a percentage of 89.5 to 89.9 will be recorded as a B and a percentage of 79.5 to 79.9 will be recorded as a C. - 2.
+It is also my policy not to extend extra credit or additional assignments/activities at the end of the semester. - 3.
+Finally, it is my policy not to discuss grades via email.
 If you need to discuss grade issues, please email me to schedule a zoom conference.
 This will allow us time to review your concern and allow me to give you my undivided attention.